7.3. Creating Markers

 • input: a dictionary with the data to be used to compute the Marker.
 This will be the corresponding element in the Data Object already indexed.
 Thus, the dictionary has at least two keys: data and path.
 The first one contains the data, while the second one contains the path to the data.
 The dictionary can also contain other keys, depending on the data type.

 Following the example, we will compute the mean of the data in each parcel using nilearn.maskers.NiftiLabelsMasker.
 Importantly, the output of the compute function must be a dictionary.
 This dictionary will later be passed onto the store method.
+The dictionary’s first level of keys would the feature name and the values would be a dictionary of storage type specific key-value pairs.

 Hint